 Sorting out the mass of labels and theories that surround gender, specializing in how it relates to trans, genderqueer, and gender non-conforming (umbrella) communities.
-This presentation covers how gender relates to identities, sexuality, and society through a discussion of cultural influences on how and why we think about gender and in what ways it translates to everyone’s lives, including transgender, genderqueer, and gender non-conforming communities.
+This workshop covers how gender relates to identities, sexuality, and society through a discussion of cultural influences on how and why we think about gender and in what ways it translates to everyone’s lives, including transgender, genderqueer, and gender non-conforming communities.

-Inclusive LGBTQPIA Organizing (beginner, intermediate, or advanced)
+Inclusive LGBTQPIA Activist Organizing (beginner, intermediate, or advanced)

-Working for Inclusive Trans Campus Policies (intermediate or advanced)
+Deconstructing Systems to Establish Trans Campus Policies (intermediate or advanced)

 This workshop discusses what issues trans people may face on a college campus, what policies are required to address their needs, and what tools can be used to make trans inclusive policy change a reality.
 Included in the session are opportunities for college organizers to discuss their own work to create a campus that is safe and accessible for all students.

-“You look like a Freak…” Gender and Societal Recognition (intermediate or advanced)
+“You look like a Freak…” Gender and Societal Recognition

 Evaluating the cultural concept of normalcy and how it impacts members of trans and queer communities.
 This workshop evaluates historical trauma and systems of oppression in relation to trans and queer identities, who enforces the rules of legitimacy, why we feel we have to follow them, and how we can break them.

-Bending Desire: Sexual Attraction and GenderQueer Identities (intermediate or advanced)
+Bending Desire: Sexual Attraction and GenderQueer Identities

 Interactive lecture discussing a drag as we know it today; the history the gender performance, the culture surrounding it, conflicts and oppression within communities, where the community is now and what the future may hold.
 By request; optional drag “how-to” tips Q&A for feminine, masculine, and genderfuck performance styles.

-The Power of TRANS-Formance: Trans Identities on Stage (intermediate or advanced)
+The Power of TRANS-Formance: Trans Identities on Stage

 Interactive lecture discussing trans gender performance history, culture, theory, and practice.
 Session discusses the unique abilities performance has to touch us and transform bodies into vessels of visibility and validation.
 By request; optional “how-to” tips Q&A.